gabriel-pinheiro/elba-balancer/README.md

 ]

   [service.timeout]
-  target = 30  # Maximum seconds to wait for a target's response, default: 30 global = 120 # Time limit for incoming requests, default: 120
+  connect = 3  # Maximum seconds to wait for a connection to be established, default: 3 target  = 30  # Maximum seconds to wait for a target's response, default: 30 global  = 120 # Time limit for incoming requests, default: 120

   [service.health]
   # Consecutive retriable errors to consider a target to be down, default: 3